jacobtomlinson/website/content/posts/2019/2019-10-28-helm-chart-repo-github-pages-jekyll-chartpress.md

 We can see here that our install instructions have been filled in with our information. _Note that it shows the URL as 0.0.0.0:4000 because we are testing locally, this will show the correct URL when built by GitHub pages._

-We can then see our example chart (even with the Kubernetes icon we added to the `Chart.yaml` file earlier).
-Then we have an example install command to install the chart and the table containing our 0.1.0 release.
+We can then see our example chart (it even has the Kubernetes icon we added to the `Chart.yaml` file earlier).
+Then we have an example install command to install the chart and the table containing our `0.1.0` release.

 This view is far more useful to a human who is looking to install charts from our repo than trying to read a YAML file.